Da Mystery of Chessboxin': Background

 U-God recorded his verse before going to jail, in 15 minutes and 10 takes.
 RZA recorded him, saying "I want you to do that verse, and I want you to say it this way."
 When U-God was released, he was surprised the song had become a cult classic.

 Masta Killa wrote his first rhyme ever on the song.
-"Da Mystery of Chessboxin'" is also the only song from Enter the Wu-Tang (36 Chambers) that he performs on.
+"Da Mystery of Chessboxin is also the only song from Enter the Wu-Tang (36 Chambers) that he performs on.

 Composition and lyrics

-The title is inspired by the 1979 Hong Kong kung fu movie The Mystery of Chess Boxing.

 The song begins with dialogue from the films Shaolin and Wu Tang and Five Deadly Venoms in the intro; the sample from the former compares chess to a sword fight.
 The instrumental features a "creaky" mandolin sample.
-U-God raps in the opening verse ("Raw, I'ma give it to ya with no trivia, raw like cocaine straight from Bolivia / My hip-hop will rock and shock the nation like the Emancipation Proclamation), which follows up with verses in the order of Inspectah Deck, Raekwon, Ol' Dirty Bastard, Ghostface Killah and Masta Killa.
+U-God raps in the opening verse ("Raw, I'ma give it to ya with no trivia, raw like cocaine straight from Bolivia / My hip-hop will rock and shock the nation like the Emancipation Proclamation"), which follows up with verses in the order of Inspectah Deck, Raekwon, Ol' Dirty Bastard, Ghostface Killah and Masta Killa.

 Despite the song's title, the lyrics do not discuss chess boxing, though they do mention chess.